 A Quick Look Backward: Revising Past Predictions

-Reflecting on a panel discussion he facilitated at the Data Architecture Summit in Chicago, Algmin said four themes emerged from the discussion that have subsequently been validated:
+Reflecting on a panel discussion he facilitated in Chicago, Algmin said four themes emerged from the discussion that have subsequently been validated:

 - Cloud and derivatives have become — and continue to be — a hot topic, and most organizations have acknowledged they have a future.

 - Business understanding for data architects has become increasingly important, and Algmin says it is now crucial to the data architect’s success.